isacben/template-p8/README.md

 ### Instructions

 1. Clone or download the repository
-2. Copy the `template.p8` file to a directory where you will save your project
+2. Copy the `template.p8` file to the directory where you will save your project
-3. Rename the `template.p8` files to whatever you need, for example `game.p8`
+3. Rename the `template.p8` file to whatever you need, for example `game.p8`
 4. Load your renamed file (for example `game.p8`) in PICO-8

 ~